Azure/azure-functions-sql-extension/README.md

 }
 ```

-#### Special Cases
+#### Primary Key Special Cases

 Normally Output Bindings require two things :

 1. The table being upserted to contains a Primary Key constraint (composed of one or more columns)
 2. Each of those columns must be present in the POCO object used in the attribute

-If either of these are false then an error will be thrown.
+Normally if either of these are false then an error will be thrown.
+Below are the situations in which this is not the case :

 ##### Identity Columns
-This changes if one of the primary key columns is an identity column though.
-In that case there are two options based on how the function defines the output object:
+In the case where one of the primary key columns is an identity column, there are two options based on how the function defines the output object:

 1. If the identity column isn't included in the output object then a straight insert is always performed with the other column values.
 See [AddProductWithIdentityColumn](./samples/samples-csharp/OutputBindingSamples/AddProductWithIdentityColumn.cs) for an example.
 2. If the identity column is included (even if it's an optional nullable value) then a merge is performed similar to what happens when no identity column is present.
 This merge will either insert a new row or update an existing row based on the existence of a row that matches the primary keys (including the identity column).
 See [AddProductWithIdentityColumnIncluded](./samples/samples-csharp/OutputBindingSamples/AddProductWithIdentityColumnIncluded.cs) for an example.